Eggerthella hongkongensis vulvovaginal and urinary tract infections

 Proteus mirabilis is a bacteria that commonly causes urinary tract infections and can contribute to bacterial vaginosis.

-Prevotella timonensis vulvovaginal infections
+Hoylesella timonensis (formerly Prevotella timonensis) vulvovaginal infections

 Prevotella timonensis commonly lives in healthy mouths and vaginal tracts, but is an opportunistic pathogen, sometimes leading to unpleasant symptoms, like bacterial vaginosis or abscesses in the mouth.